Minor update 15-Feb-2018

 Consideration would also be given to mounting the bow, barrel, carriage, and motor on a hinged subassembly engineered to allow top loading of the magazine.

 Serious consideration would be given to using bolts without fletchings.
-Clearing the fletchings required feeding the bolts into the barrel and increased the complexity of the whole bolt handling system.
+Clearing the fletchings required controling the bolts to ensure correct location in the barrel thus increasing the complexity of the whole bolt handling system.

 Click for Photos